bThink-BGU/BPjsOnlineIDE/README.md

 2. Open the OnlineIDEClient folder in Webstorm or any preferred IDE.
 Then, navigate to the my-app folder to the terminal and run npm install.
 3. Copy the ace-builds folder in the project and replace it with the node_modules/ace-builds folder.
-This is an important step, because we modified the original ae editor in our project.
+This is an important step, because we modified the original ace editor in our project.
 Documentation of all changes made can be found in the README-ACE file.
 4. Run npm start and access the IDE through localhost:4200.
 5. Open the OnlineIDEServer folder in eclipse or any preferred IDE.
 Then, run the project on a tomcat server